How do streaming rentals work with Redbox Instant by Verizon?

 On the Android app, choose the Browse icon (it's the square icon made up of nine smaller squares), and then use the View filter toward the top of the screen.

 We're sorry, but due to licensing restrictions you cannot rent or buy movies from Redbox Instant by Verizon using your iPhone, iPad, or iPod Touch app.
 You can use a Mac or PC to make purchases through the website and then enjoy them on your iPhone, iPad, or iPod Touch.

 Of course, you also can use your Redbox Instant by Verizon subscription or free trial to rent titles on disc from a Redbox kiosk.
-Here's information on finding a kiosk and using the four free monthly credits that come with your Redbox Instant by Verizon subscription, and here's more about the differences between renting a streaming movie and a movie on disc.
+Here's information on finding a kiosk and using the four free monthly credits that come with select Redbox Instant by Verizon subscription packages, and here's more about the differences between renting a streaming movie and a movie on disc.